 When you come to a land that is covered with high mountains where capricorns graze, and where the names of places sound unfamiliar, you have reached Graubünden.

 In the heart of it, there is Lenzerheide, a place well known for its world-class events (think Lenzerheide Motor Classics or the Mountain Bike World Cup).
-But Lenzerheide is also infamous as a family friendly destination with its hotels, hiking paths and playgrounds specifically catering to families.
+But Lenzerheide is also infamous as a family-friendly destination with its hotels, hiking paths, and playgrounds specifically catering to families.
 Yes, my last visit to this mountain resort left the impression that this region has much to offer.

-Allow me to recreate the scene: The sun is stroking your cheeks, flowers of countless colors are spread around the flickering Heidsee lake with mountains in the background.
-They really did a good job choosing the setting for "Anda", the first Foxtrail in Lenzerheide region.
+Allow me to recreate the scene: The sun is stroking your cheeks, and flowers of countless colors are spread around the flickering Heidsee lake with mountains in the background.
+They really did a good job choosing the setting for "Anda", the first Foxtrail in the Lenzerheide region.

 During this mostly flat, two to three hours long path, you have to find hidden messages and solve different mysteries to follow a fictional fox.
 Spoiler alert: This Foxtrail may or may not involve an underwater robot, a talking bench, trees hiding secrets and even being able to go behind and turn on/off a waterfall!

 Along the trail, there is a children's playground, and dining facilities are never too far away.
 The trail is suitable for families with children from 8 years of age.

 The youngest member of our Foxtrail testing crew seemed to be very happy about taking part in this adventure!
 The lovely models are Deja from the Girlfriend Guide to Zurich and her son who tested for family friendliness.
 (And just so you know, Lenzerheide passed the test!)

 Meet, play and learn with Globi

 Do you know Globi, the beloved Swiss travel bird?
 He is likely the favorite cartoon character of any Swiss child.
 And as it turns out, he lives in Lenzerheide!